robocrax/jellyfin-docs/general/clients/kodi.md

 ### Install Jellyfin for Kodi Add-on

 1. Install Jellyfin for Kodi.
+    * Make sure you've installed the repository browser from the above [General Use Devices (PCs and Tablets)](#general-use-devices-pcs-and-tablets) section.
     * From within Kodi, navigate to "Add-on Browser"
     * Select "Install from Repository"
     * Choose "Kodi Jellyfin Add-ons", followed by "Video Add-ons"